hanpq/getps.dev/modules/PSLogs/getstarted.md

 - `{StartColor:<color>}`
 - `{EndColor}`

+Note that it will only work with `OnlyColorizeLevel=$true` because if this is `$false` the whole line is colored which overrides this setting.

 You can use it within the message itself:
 ```powershell
 Write-Log -Level VERBOSE -Message 'This is a verbose {StartColor:Magenta}message{EndColor}'